546F6D/Fractal/gui/README.txt

 	- The screen size (and a few other variables) can be changed in config.h
     - It takes a couple seconds to render after each command.
 During that time additional commands are ignored to prevent overloading.
+	- During rendering, the window title will change to "Busy" When the window title reads "Ready", another command can be issued.
+	- Render time for each frame is logged to the console.

 Window Controls
 	Pan Up		Up Arrow Key